raffrant/CAD-Annotator-Lite/README.md

 Related research points to the same limitation observed during development: dependable image-to-CAD generation needs diverse examples that connect visual evidence to executable geometry.
 The 2026 paper [GIFT: Bootstrapping Image-to-CAD Program Synthesis via Geometric Feedback](https://arxiv.org/abs/2603.27448) reports that a specialist model improved when its original image/program training set was expanded with geometrically verified alternative programs and structured near-miss failures.
 Its ablation also found that ordinary image augmentation alone produced a much smaller improvement.

-Drawing2STEP shares the paper's broad image-to-program-to-kernel pattern, but it solves a different input problem.
+Drawing-to-CAD shares the paper's broad image-to-program-to-kernel pattern, but it solves a different input problem.
 GIFT primarily evaluates rendered single-view CAD images against known CAD programs and ground-truth solids.
 This project accepts engineering drawings that may contain dimensions, borders, hidden lines, centerlines, sections, repeated orthographic views, multiple bodies, inconsistent annotations, and information that is genuinely missing.
 It currently uses prompted general-purpose vision models rather than a CAD-specialized model fine-tuned on a large ground-truth dataset.

 ### Valid export is not the same as accurate reconstruction